 Skip to Main Content

-Physics: Designing a search strategy
+Physics: Planning your search strategy

 Library support for Physics

-Introduction - what is a search strategy?
+What is a search strategy?

-The steps below will guide you through the search strategy process, allowing you to create an effective search strategy that you can use to find relevant journal articles for your topic.
+This page will guide you through the search strategy process, allowing you to create an effective search strategy that you can use to find relevant journal articles for your topic.

 Step 1 - Clarify your search topic